liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/01-using-portal-roles-in-a-portlet.markdown

 To map the roles to the portal, you'll have to use the `docroot/WEB-INF/liferay-portlet.xml` Liferay-specific configuration file.
-For an example, see the mapping defined in the Calendar portlet's `liferay-portlet.xml` file.
-Many Liferay portlets use identical role mappings.
+For an example, see the mapping defined in the Guestbook project's `liferay-portlet.xml` file.
+Many Liferay projects use identical role mappings.

     <role-mapper>
         <role-name>administrator</role-name>